TimoLassmann/Phenoparser/scripts/README.md

 ```
 # specific patients
-create_variant_reports.sh -i patient1,patient2 -g Torrent.db -p omim.db -t report_master_template.Rmd -l reports.log
+create_variant_reports.sh -i "patient1,patient2" -g Torrent.db -d omim.db -t report_master_template.Rmd -l reports.log

 # all patients
-create_variant_reports.sh -g Torrent.db -p omim.db -t report_master_template.Rmd -l reports.log
+create_variant_reports.sh -g Torrent.db -d omim.db -t report_master_template.Rmd -l reports.log
 ```

 ### Template

 The template `report_V2_template.Rmd` combines variants and disease annotation from the various sources generated in the pipeline.
-It then orders the subsequence interactive table so as to place the most likely causative variants at the top of the list.
+It then orders the subsequent interactive table so as to place the most likely causative variants at the top of the list.
-Additional annoation is presented such as HGVS expressions, links out to UniProt and ClinVar plus other useful references.
+Additional annotation is presented such as HGVS expressions, links out to UniProt and ClinVar plus other useful references.

 Complete script